code-423n4/2023-06-lukso/README.md

 _[LSP1UniversalReceiverDelegate]_ standard formalize the procedure of reacting to specific actions.
 This standard is typically implemented once the `universalReceiver(..)` function is invoked.

-The `universalReceiver(..)` function is called with a unique bytes32 identifier.
-Subsequently, the universalReceiver function forwards the call, along with the sender's address and the value sent, to the UniversalReceiverDelegate.
-The UniversalReceiverDelegate, in its role, identifies the bytes32 as a specific action and performs a designated response.
-For instance, if a token transfer is recognized (represented by a unique bytes32), the UniversalReceiverDelegate could contain logic that triggers a specific response such as reverting the entire transaction.
+The `universalReceiver(..)` function is called with a unique `bytes32 typeId` identifier.
+Subsequently, the `universalReceiver(...)` function forwards the call, along with the sender's address and the value sent, to the UniversalReceiverDelegate.
+The UniversalReceiverDelegate, in its role, identifies the `bytes32` as a specific action and performs a designated response.
+For instance, if a token transfer is recognized (represented by a unique `bytes32 typeId` like [`LSP7Tokens_RecipientNotification`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-7-DigitalAsset.md#transfer)), the UniversalReceiverDelegate could contain logic that triggers a specific response such as reverting the entire transaction.

-The UniversalReceiverDelegate address can be changeable in the contract implementing the `universalReceiver(..)` function, also there could be the case where multiple UniversalReceiverDeleagtes exist.
+The UniversalReceiverDelegate address can be changed in the contract implementing the `universalReceiver(..)` function.
+Also there could be the case where multiple UniversalReceiverDelegates exist.

 ## LSP14Ownable2Step